yasoob/personal_blog/content/posts/setting-up-passwordless-ssh-and-alias.md

 date: 2020-05-20T19:29:32-04:00
 draft: false
 categories: ["programming", "devops"]
+teaser: 'Whenever I set up a new server I make sure I set up passwordless SSH login.
+It makes it easy to get into a box without typing in the password every single time.
+Learn about how you can do something similar for your servers.'
 ---

 Hi lovely people! :wave: Long time!
 If you guys are wondering what I have been up-to, don't worry.
 I am doing well and currently in the process of writing a life update post.
 Till then enjoy this short tutorial.
 By the end of this tutorial you will be able to ssh into a remote machine without typing in its IP or the password in your terminal.
 This is extremely helpful when you are working with remote machines most of the time.